no-day/fp-ts-generators/README.md

 A seeded pseudorandom number generator based on the linear congruential generator algorithm.

-A port of the Generator module from [purescript-quickcheck](https://github.com/purescript/purescript-quickcheck).

 ## Install

 Uses `fp-ts` as a peer dependency.